2. Health Insurance Cover in France

 If you and your family are living in France, but one of you temporarily commutes across the border to your home EEA country to work, then an A1 is normally available for health cover in France for a year, renewable for a further year.

 Accordingly, you will continue to pay your national insurance contributions in your home country.

 You will be covered for health cover in France through a European Health Insurance Card (EHIC).

 Where one of the spouses permanently works and lives in your home country, whilst the family is resident in France then the form normally used is the S1.

 The form should be presented to your local health authority in France, called the Caisse Primaire d’Assurance Maladie (CPAM).

-The use of the Form S1 will enable you and your family to obtain continuing medical cover in France.
+The use of form S1 will enable you and your family to obtain continuing medical cover in France.

 No health care contributions will be payable in France, as you will pay social security contributions in your home country.

 There are also special rules for civil servants and mariners, and transport workers, which we do not consider here.